dwalker-va/dwalker-va/README.md

 - Golang
 - Generative AI.
 There's a lot of bs out there, but separating the wheat from chaff it is very important.
 - Developer tooling
-# Other
+## Personal
 - intermediate Guitar player, beginner on Piano
 - This also means I listen to both Teitanblood and Joanna Newsom (no harp yet though)
 - My home office is filled with Lego.
+Modular buildings, Castle and Pirates!